LiYanan2004/MarkdownView/README.md

 ![](/Images/font.jpeg)

-## Tint

-Default tint color for code blocks and block quotes is the accent color.
+Adding tint color for code blocks and quote blocks.
+Default is the accent color.

 You can customize them explicitly.